Political leanings: Republican

-According to the nonpartisan Center for Responsive Politics, CLF is currently the 2020 cycle’s fifth largest outside spender on independent expenditures, having spent more than $2.9 million on TV ads and other forms of political communication.
-The super PAC spent most of it — $2.4 million — to help elect Republican Dan Bishop, who defeated Democrat Dan McCready during the September special election in North Carolina’s 9th Congressional District.
+As of March 31, CLF had raised about $37 million and spent more than $8 million, Federal Election Commission records show.
+According to the nonpartisan Center for Responsive Politics, it spent $4.1 million on advertising advocating for the election or defeat of specific candidates.
+The super PAC spent much of it — $2.4 million — to help elect Republican Dan Bishop, who defeated Democrat Dan McCready during the September special election in North Carolina’s 9th Congressional District.

 CLF and AAN raised a combined $68 million in 2019, an amount the super PAC claims is an “off-year record,” according to a CLF press release.
 That includes $32.6 million raised by the CLF, Federal Election Commission records show.